Grarak/GoYTFetcher/README.md

 it will rely on youtube-dl.
 Only feature which totally depends on the Youtube API is getting popular videos.

+The first user who sign ups will automatically promoted to administrator and can unlock other users.
+When you request a video, then the server will first return the audio link from google and start the downloading of the video at the same time.
+Once the download is finished and the same video is requested again, it will serve the local audio file.
+Both the link from google the local audio file are encoded in vorbis format.
+(Audio bitrate: Google: 160kb/s, Downloaded: 96kb/s)

 ## Clients

 * **Android:** [YTFetcher](https://github.com/Grarak/YTFetcher)

+If you want write your own client.
+Please let me know, then I can write up a documentation for API calls.

 ## Libraries